-Pillar: Responsible supply chain Sharing the responsibility of making things well and creating a commitment with society alongside the supply chain Key Act tion / Program UN's Sustainable Development Goals (SDGs) Target FY20 Status FY20 Comments ition and approval of the new E Supplier Relationship Policy 8 min ratur.
+Pillar: Responsible supply chain things well and creating a he supply chain Key Ac tion / Program UN's Sustainable Development Goals (SDGs) Target FY20 Status FY20 Comments ition and approval of the new E Supplier Relationship Policy 8 min ratur.
 100% Completed SGRE Supplier Relationship Policy is publicly available on the Company website.
-SGRI ition and approval of the new E procurement process and liers' Code of Conduct 13 UM 15 CALLER 15 C 100% Completed SGRE Code of Conduct for suppliers and third-party intermediaries is publicly available on the Company website.
+SGR ition and approval of the new E procurement process and liers' Code of Conduct 13 UM 15 CALLER 15 C 100% Completed SGRE Code of Conduct for suppliers and third-party intermediaries is publicly available on the Company website.
 Code ptance of the SGRE suppliers' of Conduct by the company's suppliers 15 mm.
 16 mm.
 16 mm.
 17 mm.
 18 mm.
-19 80% Completed 85% At the end of fiscal year 20, 85 % of annual purchasing volume (PVO) accepted the SGRE suppliers' Code of Conduct, well above the target for the period. susta comp the S Expre (PVC ss and/or audit all high inability risk suppliers of the pany against the compliance of GRE suppliers' Code of Conduct. essed as % purchase volume of assessed in relation to PVO of the sustainability risk suppliers 90% 77% Partially completed Siemens Gamesa ensured that 77% of the purchasing volume (PVO) of high sustainability risk suppliers was covered by at least one of the detection modules in fiscal year 2020.
+19 80% Completed 85% At the end of fiscal year 20, 85 % of annual purchasing volume (PVO) accepted the SGRE suppliers' Code of Conduct, well above the target for the period. susta comp the S Expre (PVC ss and/or audit all high inability risk suppliers of the pany against the compliance of GRE suppliers' Code of Conduct. essed as % purchase volume b) assessed in relation to PVO of gh sustainability risk suppliers S manual S m 90% 77% Partially completed Siemens Gamesa ensured that 77% of the purchasing volume (PVO) of high sustainability risk suppliers was covered by at least one of the detection modules in fiscal year 2020.

-Pillar: Community engagement opment through our expertise, impact into the society Key Action / Program UN's Sustainable Development Goals (SDGs) Target FY20 Status FY20 Comments Define and implement a SGRE Group Social Action Policy Article Arms Seek Communication of the Communicatio 100% Completed SGRE Social Action Policy is publicly available on the Company's website.
-Implement a SGRE Group standardized system for donations and charitable contributions A THE STATE OF THE 100% Completed SGRE policies, programs and tools are in place to keep control of donations and philanthropic contributions.
-Implement relevant community engagement projects generating positive impacts A THE CONTROL OF THE 100% Completed Recurrent Investments in time and capital in the implementation of relevant community engagement projects.
+Pillar: Community engagement Contributing to the community development through our expertise, generating engagement and positive impact into the society Key Action / Program UN's Sustainable Development Goals (SDGs) Target FY20 Status FY20 Comments Define and implement a SGRE Group Social Action Policy A STATE OF THE STA 100% Completed SGRE Social Action Policy is publicly available on the Company's website.
+Implement a SGRE Group standardized system for donations and charitable contributions fried to the first term of the 100% Completed SGRE policies, programs and tools are in place to keep control of donations and philanthropic contributions.
+Implement relevant community engagement projects generating positive impacts fried to the first term of the 100% Completed Recurrent Investments in time and capital in the implementation of relevant community engagement projects.
 Focus on SGRE Impact program & country-based programs.
-Analyze and calculate the social return on the company's investment for community engagement projects Arrivation of the control of the con 100% Completed Community engagement projects with social return on the company's investment calculated.
+Analyze and calculate the social return on the company's investment for community engagement projects fried to the first term of the 100% Completed Community engagement projects with social return on the company's investment calculated.
 Average SROI stands at 5.54.
 Engage with and support universities, research centers and start-ups 10 mm 100% Completed Contributions to regional research for the community innovation ecosystem to co-inspire new business ideas and collaborations is ongoing.